Start a Newspapers & Magazines Trading Business in Dubai

 Dubai South's location directly adjacent to Al Maktoum International Airport is particularly valuable for re-export operations.
 Publications sourced from Europe, North America, or Asia can be received, consolidated, and redistributed to regional markets across the GCC, East Africa, and South Asia with minimal transit time.
 Niche and specialist print titles, which are difficult to source locally in many neighbouring markets, command premium distribution margins when routed through a Dubai-based trading operation.

-It is important to note that this licence covers trading activity only.
+It is important to note that this license covers trading activity only.
 Publishing, printing, or editorial production of newspapers and magazines requires separate activity codes and additional regulatory approvals.
 Traders operating under 4761.97 are positioned as intermediaries in the supply chain, sourcing titles from publishers and distributors and supplying them to end buyers or secondary distributors.

-One of the most commercially attractive features of this licence structure is that 100% foreign ownership is permitted under Dubai South Free Zone regulations, removing the requirement for a local UAE national partner that historically applied to mainland business structures.
+One of the most commercially attractive features of this license structure is that 100% foreign ownership is permitted under Dubai South Free Zone regulations, removing the requirement for a local UAE national partner that historically applied to mainland business structures.

-Who This Licence Is Suited To
+Who This License Is Suited To

 International publication distributors seeking a UAE base for regional operations across the GCC and beyond